Our prosecution guidelines

 Categories of offences

-The CPA made fundamental changes to criminal procedure.
-There are now only two types of hearing: judge-alone trials and jury trials.
-Instead of the old summary/indictable distinction there are now 4 categories of offence, each with slightly different procedures.
+There are only two types of hearing: judge-alone trials and jury trials.
+All charges fall under 4 categories of offence, each with slightly different procedures.
 The crimes that the Commissioner may prosecute are Category 1 (punishable by fines), a few Category 2 offences (punishable by imprisonment for less than 2 years) or Category 3 offences (punishable by imprisonment for 2 years or more).

 Category 1 and 2 offences are tried in the District Court before a judge alone.
 All but one of the offences in sections 143 and 143A of the TAA are Category 1 offences.
 The exception is section 143A(1)(d), which has a potential sentence of 5 years imprisonment, and which is therefore a Category 3 offence.